 Marian (mau) Schoettle is a transdisciplinary project artist who explores material culture with the conviction that disruption yields insight .
-Studio output includes clothing design, installation, interactive scenarios, absurd and earnest public occupation which focus on shifting the perimeters of personal experience. mau re-imagines humble artifacts of daily life – clothing, tools, blankets, shelters – in order to reconfigure social assumptions and alter our understanding of reality.
+Studio output includes clothing design, installation, interactive scenarios, absurd and earnest public occupation which focus on shifting the perimeters of personal and social experience. mau cross references disparate ordinary stuff and re-imagines humble artifacts – clothing, tools, blankets, shelters – in order to reconfigure social assumptions and alter our understanding of reality and our place

 collaborations and diverse participatory projects